CBD is legal in Australia for medical use, however, there is a hazy understanding of the legalities that surround CBD.

 - Medical cannabis and driving in South Australia

 - Medical cannabis and driving in New South Wales

 - Medical cannabis and driving in Western Australia

-In summary, if you have consumed a product containing THC, driving with any THC system is illegal whether it is a legal prescription or a black-market product.
+In summary, CBD is not tested for in roadside drug tests, however some CDB-dominant products may still contain traces of THC.
+Driving with any THC system is illegal, whether it is a legal prescription or a black market product.
 Regardless of legality, you should never drive whilst impaired.

-It’s essential to discuss with your doctor about the product you’re using and the effects it can have on a drug test.
+It’s essential that doctors and their patients discuss the specifics of each product prescribed and the effects it can have on a drug test.

 CanView does not endorse the use of Medicinal Cannabis without lawful prescription.
 Just like any Medicine, Medicinal Cannabis may have both positive and negative side-effects on the user, and should only be prescribed to patients by a Health Professional with the authority and expertise to do so.
 The information provided by CanView is for informational and educational purposes, and is of a general nature.
 If you are interested in accessing Medicinal Cannabis please talk to your doctor and request a referral to a Medicinal Cannabis clinic.